lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 How to Launch
 -------------
 To launch Session Settings from the menu :menuselection:`Preferences --> LXQt settings --> Session Settings`.
-The icon for Session Settings looks like a gear with a white circle on top.
+The icon for Session Settings looks like two interlocked gears.
 To run Session Settings from the command line run

 .. code::